jariarkko/draft-eimpact-arch-considerations/draft-eimpact-arch-considerations.md

 operation, for example, would mean that if a 10% improvement of the compression algorithm is introduced at unchanged power usage, the operation would suddenly seem to be 10% less efficient.
+> This would also imply that a network is primarily meant to carry
+> traffic at full capacity.
+This is not the case.
+Some networks, especially
+> emergency networks, are designed to be **available** for an emergency
+> communication.
+They are designed to be poorly loaded.
+Thus power efficiency
+> can also be expressed at a ratio between the bandwidth made available and
+> the power required to make it available.

 There are many more strange effects like the one above with this approach.
 The value definition needs to be more stable than depending on the number of transmitted bits.

 #### Customer Attribution

+> IMO this has nothing to do with measurement.
+This is more
+> related with how we crunch measurement numbers.
+This is falls
+> into modeling IMO.

 When organizations assess their Scope 3 emissions, they need to sum up their share of emissions from all their suppliers, one of which for